Shore durometer: Durometer scales

 The A scale is for softer ones, while the D scale is for harder ones.
+The image of Bareiss digital durometer is shown in the photo.

 However, the ASTM D2240-00 testing standard calls for a total of 12 scales, depending on the intended use: types A, B, C, D, DO, E, M, O, OO, OOO, OOO-S, and R. Each scale results in a value between 0 and 100, with higher values indicating a harder material.